denten-courses/con-civ/2020-spring/README.md

 ### Week 9

-- "Chapter 1: Introduction" and "Chapter 13: The Race Problem in Modern Society" in *[The Race Problem of Modern Society][91]* (1911) by Franz Boas.
+- "Chapter 1: Introduction" and "Chapter 13: The Race Problem in Modern Society" in *[The Mind of Primitive Man][91]* (1911) by Franz Boas.
 - W. E. B. Du Bois, [*The Souls of Black Folk*][92] (1903): Chapters 1, 2, 3, 9, and 14.

 [91]: https://archive.org/download/mindofprimitivem031738mbp/mindofprimitivem031738mbp.pdf